Begun 2015 | 3,200 words

 Biography | Stance | Nuts | Neurotype | Contact

-Some posts are backed by extensively researched facts, and some aren’t.
+Some posts are backed by deeply googled facts, and some aren’t.
 I write about whatever’s on my mind.
 My favourite post is a long one: Racism explained as a redundant instinct.
-My most-read post is Jackson Browne and Daryl Hannah, an investigation into the rumour of domestic violence.
+My most-read post, also long, is Jackson Browne and Daryl Hannah, an investigation into the rumour of domestic violence.

 I spend a lot of time – possibly too much – updating, re-reading, rewriting, editing and generally tweaking my posts.
-It’s great – you can ‘publish’ something, but keep rewriting it for ever!
-The posts I’ve updated most are the rolling posts Halo Goodbye, Suu – the Rohingya crisis and Brexit and the east European elephant.
+It’s great – you can ‘publish’ something, but keep rewriting it forever!
+The rolling posts I’ve updated most:

 Soothfairy – the overshare